serputkona/Regression_analysis/README.md

-# Regression_analysis
+# Regression Analysis

-This repository focuses on regression analysis and includes:
+This repository focuses on regression analysis and includes the following components:

+## Scatterplots

-1. Scatterplots: Created for two (or three) related data arrays to determine the functional relationship.
+- **Visualization**: Creates scatterplots for two (three) related data arrays to determine the functional relationship between them.

-2. Regression Model: Built and fitted based on the scatterplots.
+## Regression Model

+- **Model Building**: Constructs and fits a regression model based on the scatterplots to analyze the relationship between variables.

+## Regression Line Visualization

-3. Regression Line Visualization: Overlaid the regression line on the scatterplot.
+- **Overlay**: Visualizes the regression line overlaid on the scatterplot to show the fitted model.

-4. Response vs. Prediction Plot: Constructed to show response versus predicted values.
+## Response vs. Prediction Plot

+- **Plot Construction**: Shows response values against predicted values to assess the model's performance.

-5. Response vs. Residuals Plot: Created to display response versus residuals.
+## Response vs. Residuals Plot

+- **Plot Creation**: Displays response values versus residuals to evaluate model assumptions and identify patterns.

-6. Residuals by Observation Number: Plotted residuals against observation numbers.
+## Residuals by Observation Number

+- **Plotting**: Plots residuals against observation numbers to detect any patterns or anomalies in residuals.

-7. Q-Q Plot for Residuals: Generated and analyzed the Q-Q plot for residuals.
+## Q-Q Plot for Residuals

+- **Generation and Analysis**: Generates and analyzes the Q-Q plot for residuals to check the normality of residuals.

+## Model Quality Evaluation

-8. Model Quality Evaluation: Assessed the model’s quality through numerical and graphical results.
+- **Assessment**: Assesses the model’s quality through both numerical metrics and graphical results to ensure accuracy and reliability.

+## Model Refinement

-9. Model Refinement: Improved the model based on identified deficiencies and re-evaluated its quality.
+- **Improvement**: Refines the model based on identified deficiencies and re-evaluates its quality to enhance performance.